Assessment of Spatio-Temporal Predictors in the Presence of Missing and Heterogeneous Data: Empirical validation of score behavior

-\paragraph{Analysis of residuals} In Figure~\ref{fig:az-scores-synth}, we observe that the values of the AZ-whiteness test statistics $C_\lambda(\vg^*)$ are substantially larger than $0$, correctly identifying the presence of both spatial and temporal correlation.
-Secondly, the magnitude of all node-level scores $c_{1}(v)$ and temporal scores $c_{1}(t)$ (red dot-dashed lines) are consistent with set $A$ containing spatial correlation.
-Similarly, $c_{0}(v)$ and $c_{0}(t)$ (blue dashed lines) are consistent with $B$ associated with temporal correlation. $c_{1/2}(v)$ and $c_{1/2}(t)$ (green solid lines) are consistent with the union set $A\cup B$.
-Moreover, scores $c_{1/2}(\cdot)$ are larger where both types of correlation are present ($A\cap B$), than where there is only either of the two ($A\setminus B$ and $B\setminus A$).
-Lastly, $|\bar c_{1/2}(t,v)|$ are overall larger within region $A\cup B$.
+Figure~\ref{fig:az-scores-synth} provides a visual representation of the proposed analysis of residuals.
+We observe the following. \begin{description} \item[Overall presence of correlation] The values of the AZ-whiteness test statistics $C_\lambda(\vg^*)$ are substantially larger\footnote{For reference, setting $\alpha=10^{-5}$ in \eqref{eq:significance-level} leads to $\gamma \approx 4.3$.} than $0$, correctly identifying the overall presence of both spatial and temporal correlation. \item[Spatial correlation] The magnitude of all node-level scores $c_{\lambda=1}(v)$ and time scores $c_{\lambda=1}(t)$ (red dot-dashed lines) is consistent with set $A$ containing spatial correlation. \item[Temporal correlation] Similarly, $c_{\lambda=0}(v)$ and $c_{\lambda=0}(t)$ (blue dashed lines) are consistent with $B$ being associated with temporal correlation. \item[Spatio-temporal scores] $c_{\lambda=1/2}(v)$ and $c_{\lambda=1/2}(t)$ (green solid lines) are consistent with the union set $A\cup B$; local scores $c_{\lambda=1/2}(t,v)$ have similar behavior.
+Moreover, the scores are larger where both types of correlation are present ($A\cap B$) than where only one of the two is present ($A\setminus B$ and $B\setminus A$).

+\end{description} The values of the local scores $c_{\lambda}(t,v)$ with $\lambda=1$ and $\lambda=0$ are also consistent with both sets $A$ and $B$; see Figure~\ref{fig:khops}.
+Figure~\ref{fig:khops} also shows the effect of considering $k$-hop neighborhoods with $k>1$ on local scores $c_{\lambda}(t,v)$.
+In uncorrelated regions, the expected value of $c_\lambda$ is zero.
+As $k$ increases, these regions become whiter (\ie, closer to zero) because aggregating over more edges reduces the score variance; see also Remark~\ref{remark:khops}.
+We also observe a smoothing effect due to the larger overlaps between subgraphs.